syncfusion-content/blazor-docs/blazor/toolbar/getting-started.md

 ### Using Syncfusion.Blazor NuGet Package [Old standard]

-W> If the above new standard (individual NuGet packages) is prefered, then skip this section.
+W> If the above new standard (individual NuGet packages) is preferred, then skip this section.
 Using both old and new standards in the same application will throw ambiguous compilation errors.

 1. Install **Syncfusion.Blazor** NuGet package to the newly created application by using the `NuGet Package Manager`.